novuhq/novu-ts/README.md

 | InvalidRequestError                                  | Any input used to create a request is invalid        |
 | UnexpectedClientError                                | Unrecognised or unexpected error                     |

 In addition, when custom error responses are specified for an operation, the SDK may throw their associated Error type.
 You can refer to respective *Errors* tables in SDK docs for more details on possible error types for each operation.
-For example, the `cancel` method may throw the following errors:
+For example, the `trigger` method may throw the following errors:

 | Error Type      | Status Code | Content Type |
 | --------------- | ----------- | ------------ |